Compliance with the Hague Convention

 Australia only facilitates overseas adoptions if the principles and standards of the Hague Convention can be met, regardless of whether or not the partner country has signed the Convention.

-Currently, eleven of the 13 countries with which Australia has intercountry adoption arrangements are party to the Hague Convention.
+Currently, ten of the 12 countries with which Australia has intercountry adoption arrangements are party to the Hague Convention.
 The exceptions are Taiwan and South Korea, though these countries have the same standards of, and are compliant with, the Hague Convention.
 South Korea is in the final stages of ratifying the Convention.
 Australia’s arrangement with Taiwan is through a bilateral arrangement, demonstrating practical compliance with, and implementation of, Hague Convention standards.